aryan-1795/Ray-Tracing/README.md

 1. Press C or shift + C to increase or decrease the number of wall reflections.
 Initial value = 0.
 2. Press R or shift + R to increase or decrease the wall-reflection coefficient.
 Initial value = 1 (Range: 0 - 1).
 3. Move the cursor to move the light source.

+No light bounces off the object.
+Think of it as a vantablack-painted ball.